United States–European Union relations: Formalized cooperation

-Together the US and EU dominate global trade, they play the leading roles in international diplomacy and military strength.
+Together the U.S. and EU dominate global trade, they play the leading roles in international diplomacy and military strength.
 What each one says matters a great deal to much of the rest of the world.
-Both the US and the majority of EU member states are members of the North Atlantic Treaty Organization (NATO).
+Both the U.S. and the majority of EU member states are members of the North Atlantic Treaty Organization (NATO).
 And yet they have regularly disagreed with each other on a wide range of specific issues, as well as having often quite different political, economic, and social agendas.
 Since the EU does not have a fully integrated foreign policy, relations can be more complicated when the member states do not have a common agreed position, as EU foreign policy was divided during the Iraq War.
 Understanding the relationship today means reviewing developments that predate the creation of the European Economic Community (precursor to today's European Union).

-The European experience with the Trump administration (2017–21) left uncertainty vis-à-vis a realistic prospect on long-term predictability of US foreign policy.
+The European experience with the first Trump administration (2017–21) left uncertainty vis-à-vis a realistic prospect on long-term predictability of U.S. foreign policy.
 The period saw a deepening of contradictions between both parties, including trade, climate action and adherence to international treaties.
+All in all, bilateral relationships deteriorated and endured a profound damage under the first Trump administration.

-On December 2, 2020, following the 2020 US presidential election, a joint communication published by the European Commission lined up a proposal for a new agenda of improvement of the EU–US relations with the incoming Biden administration, seeking for partnership in four major policy areas: health response, climate change, trade and tech, and security.
+On December 2, 2020, following the 2020 U.S. presidential election, a joint communication published by the European Commission lined up a proposal for a new agenda of improvement of the EU–US relations with the incoming Biden administration, seeking for partnership in four major policy areas: health response, climate change, trade and tech, and security.

-On March 5, 2021, following a call between EU Commission president Ursula von der Leyen and US president Joe Biden, the EU and the US agreed to suspend all the retaliatory tariffs linked to the Airbus and Boeing disputes for a 4-month period.
+On March 5, 2021, following a call between EU Commission president Ursula von der Leyen and U.S. president Joe Biden, the EU and the U.S. agreed to suspend all the retaliatory tariffs linked to the Airbus and Boeing disputes for a 4-month period.

-On September 20, 2021, EU Commission President Ursula Von der Leyen called "not acceptable" the treatment of one of EU's member states (France) over the AUKUS submarine deal, when Australia, the United States and the UK negotiated a defence pact ditching a long-standing Australian agreement with France.
+On September 20, 2021, EU Commission President Ursula Von der Leyen called "not acceptable" the treatment of one of EU's member states (France) over the AUKUS submarine deal, when Australia, the United States and the UK negotiated a defense pact ditching a long-standing Australian agreement with France.
 Similarly, European Council president Charles Michel denounced a "lack of loyalty" on the part of the US.